70% of Northern Ireland households not ‘switched on’ to switching

 The Consumer Council is encouraging Northern Ireland households to shop around and save up to £145 a year on their electricity bill.

 Speaking about switching energy supplier, Richard Williams, Head of Energy at The Consumer Council, said: “Over the last two years we have seen an increasing number of households making the switch.
 A recent Consumer Council survey shows that 70% have not done so in the last three years.

-“Heading in to the winter months and following recent tariff increases from Power NI and SSE Airtricity announcements, which came in to effect on the 1 October, now is a good time to check if you are on the best deal.
+“Heading in to the winter months and following recent tariff increases from Power NI and SSE Airtricity announcements, which came in to effect on 1 October, now is a good time to check if you are on the best deal.
 We would especially like to see younger and older consumers shop around as our survey shows they are the least likely to switch.

-“It is very easy to see if you are getting the best deal, all you have to do is log onto The Consumer Council website and use our independent energy price comparison tool – www.consumercouncil.org.uk/energy/energy-price-comparison/.
-Simply follow the 5 step process by inputting your energy supplier, your payment method, the name of your tariff and your average bill amount, and then you will receive a list of current deals available.
+“It is very easy to see if you are getting the best deal; all you have to do is log onto The Consumer Council website and use our independent energy price comparison tool – www.consumercouncil.org.uk/energy/energy-price-comparison/.
+Simply follow the five step process by inputting your energy supplier, your payment method, the name of your tariff and your average bill amount, and then you will receive a list of current deals available.
 Even switching payment method or how you receive your bills could save you money.”

 The Consumer Council has a range of resources and guides to help consumers switch energy supplier, which are available to download from www.consumercouncil.org.uk, or by calling freephone 0800 121 6022.

 (Out of Hours: 078 2514 7496)

 For up-to-the-minute updates, follow us: